KlugerLab/Ritornello/README.md

 The output is printed to `MySortedBamFile.bam-peakSummary.narrowPeak` where `MySortedBamFile.bam` is replaced with the output prefix if the `-o` option is specified.
 The output is a [narrowPeak](https://genome.ucsc.edu/FAQ/FAQformat.html#format12) format file, an extension of the bed format.

-To analyze these results in R we recommend using the rtracklayer package.
-As sample analysis for comparing overlapping TSS annotation is provided
+To analyze these results in R we recommend using the `rtracklayer` package.
+A sample analysis for comparing overlapping TSS annotation is as follows:

-[here](https://github.com/KlugerLab/Ritornello/blob/master/Scripts/AnalyzeRitornelloOutput.R)
+	#import the rtracklayer library
+	library(rtracklayer)

+	#define the extra columns need for the narrowpeak format (in addition to the bed format columns)
+	extraCols_narrowPeak <- c(signalValue = "numeric", pValue = "numeric",qValue = "numeric", peak = "integer")

+	#read in the peaks called by Ritornello to a GRanges object
+	RitornelloPeaks = import.bed(con="MySortedBamFile.bam-peakSummary.narrowPeak",extraCols = extraCols_narrowPeak)

+	#read in the tss annotation
+	TSS = import.bed(con="tss.bed")

+	extend = function(x,n){
+		start(x) = start(x)-n
+		end(x) = end(x)+n
+		return(x)
+	}

+	#extend the GRanges object by 100 bp upstream and downstream
+	RitornelloPeaksWithin100bp =extend(RitornelloPeaks,100)

+	#finally we can check for peaks that overlapped the TSS annotation
+	RitornelloTSSPeaks =  RitornelloPeaks[countOverlaps(RitornelloPeaksWithin100bp, TSS)>0]

+The full script with details on how to create all required files and run the script is provided [here](https://github.com/KlugerLab/Ritornello/blob/master/Scripts/AnalyzeRitornelloOutput.R)

 #Ritornello options: